The Car Connection FIAT 500X Overview

 Starting with model year 2019 in America, the 500X comes only with a 177-horsepower 1.3-liter turbo-4 engine on Pop, Trekking, and Trekking Plus trims.
 It comes standard in all-wheel drive and with the 9-speed automatic transmission makes 210 lb-ft of torque.
 A set of adaptive driving controls lets drivers choose between normal, sport, and traction modes to tailor the responses of the throttle, transmission, and stability control, as well as steering feel.

 The AWD system disconnects from the rear axle when power is not needed, which helps lower the 500X's fuel consumption to 26 mpg combined.
 The 500X isn't really built to be an off-roader, but it delivers enough capability to bounce up a dirt road to a hiking trail, for instance.

 The Fiat 500X comes standard with remote start, rearview camera, seven airbags, stability control, and hill-start assist.
 Safety options include forward-collision warning, lane-departure warning, blind-spot monitoring, and rear cross-path detection.
 The 500X has not been crash tested by the NHTSA, but it earned "Good" ratings from the IIHS in all categories except headlights, which were rated at "Poor."

-Initially launched for model year 2016, Fiat offered five trim levels for the 500X, but has since been streamlined to Pop, Trekking, and Trekking Plus.
+Initially launched for model year 2016, Fiat offered five trim levels for the 500X, but was streamlined to Pop, Trekking, and Trekking Plus.
 Trekking has unique front and rear fascia designs and satin silver accents for a distinctive appearance.

 Standard features include an audio system with a 7.0-inch touchscreen, Apple CarPlay, Android Auto, dual USB ports; Bluetooth streaming audio; navigation; a digital display for vehicle functions in the gauge cluster; keyless ignition; and heated front seats and a steering wheel.

 The Fiat 500X has distinct advantages when it comes to efficiency: all models achieve 30 mpg or better on the highway thanks to the smooth body shape.